 On that note, realize the ideal job setting based on various personality types today.
 According to Susan Krauss Whitbourne, PhD, ABPP, “Extensive research carried out for many years by vocational psychologists points to the importance of a match or a fit between the personalities of workers and the characteristics of the job.”

 The Pleaser is the kind of employee who says “Yes, ma’am” and “Yes, sir” almost every day.
 In case it’s you, it means that you don’t like turning down requests.
 You perform whatever’s asked of you one after another and most likely never complain about it.

 The reason isn’t that you are gullible.
 Ironically speaking, you just feel more valuable and stable every time people hold you accountable for any task.
+“Most people pleasers truly do want to please others and may actually take the constructive feedback to heart,” said Suzanne Degges-White, PhD, LPC, LMHC, NCC, a professor at Northern Illinois University.
 Due to that, you are better off with a job in which your superiors can tell you what you should do.

 A Nonconformist is the exact opposite of the previous personality type.
 Your colleagues may request something to you in the most delightful way, yet you’ll turn them down.
 When the boss instructs you to follow a specific procedure, you either look for a different route or take a shortcut.

 Some may see it as a rebellious streak, and perhaps they’re not entirely wrong about that.
 But what’s certain is that you welcome changes more than anything.
 You like to stay free and spontaneous and work outside the existing norms that put many individuals in a bind.